Transforming the global school system was the topic of discussion in a large Zoom meeting in which I recently participated.

 Today, germ theory is universally regarded as a core principal of medical practice, resulting in hospitals achieving under seven percent infections and of those infected under six percent will die.

-Of one thousand patients in a hospital today, less than seventy get infections and, of those infected folks, less than five die.
+Of a thousand patients in a hospital today, less than seventy get infections and, of those infected folks, less than five die.

 Germ theory is a major factor in making the difference between just five people dying versus 250.